0x7b1/logseq-plugin-automatic-url-title/README.md

 ## Logseq Plugin Automatic URL title

 #### :warning: Alert: I won't maintain this repo anymore.
-I consider it comple it because it fulfills the requirements that I need.
+I consider it complete because it fulfills the requirements that I need.
 If you need an additional feature or bug to be fixed please feel free to fork the repo and go crazy with it.
 Thank you :)

 Automatically fetches the title of a website and wraps it into markdown link format.
 Also, renders the favicon of the url next to it.